CDSoft/luax/README.md

       -t target       name of the targetted platform -t list         list available targets
-      -o file         name the executable file to create -b              compile to Lua bytecode
+      -o file         name the executable file to create -c              use a C compiler instead of the loader -b              compile to Lua bytecode
       -s              emit bytecode without debug information
       -k key          script encryption key